NewGaea/adinjo-journalist/names/elements/verb.md

 ## Verbs as Naming Roots

 The words in these tables reflect commonly used verbs in Adinjo names.
-Most verbs can be shorted to their first syllable or two, use a middle syllable, or use their final syllable when used in a name -- these are called the Initial, Medial, and Final elements, but they are not related to their position within the name, only within the word they originally come from.
+Most verbs can be shortened to their first syllable or two, use a middle syllable, or use their final syllable when used in a name -- these are called the Initial, Medial, and Final elements, but they are not related to their position within the name, only within the word they originally come from.

 | English Meaning | Adinjo    | Initial    | Medial  | Final      |
 |:---------------:|:---------:|:----------:|:-------:|:----------:|